ferdi12-tr/Age-Gender-Classifier/README.md

 - [X] Train the model
 - [X] Convert the model to Tflite model
 - [X] Test the model and write report docs
-- [X] Develop a mobile app using Flutter framework
+- [X] Develop a mobile app using Flutter
-- [X] Publish mobile app project file on Github: Can be found at ==> https://github.com/ferdi12-tr/age-gender-classifier-flutter
+- [X] Deployed mobile app project files on Github: Can be found at ==> https://github.com/ferdi12-tr/age-gender-classifier-flutter